Castlevania: Dawn of Sorrow: Tactical Soul

 The primary method for the player to gain additional abilities in the game is the absorption of souls via the Tactical Soul system originally featured in Aria of Sorrow.
 Except for human enemies and the game's final opponent, the player can absorb all enemies' souls.
 The chances for absorbing a soul varies by enemy, as certain enemies release souls more regularly than others.
 The player can absorb multiple copies of the same soul; many of these souls will increase in effectiveness depending on the number of the same soul a player possesses.
 Souls provide a variety of effects and are separated into four categories: Bullet, Guardian, Enchant, and Ability souls.
 The player can have only one type of Bullet, Guardian, and Enchant soul equipped at any given time.
-However, when the player acquires the "Dopplegänger" soul, they can have two different weapon and soul setups, and switch between them at will.
+However, when the player acquires the "Doppelgänger" soul, they can have two different weapon and soul setups, and switch between them at will.
 Players can trade souls wirelessly using two Dawn of Sorrow game cards.

 Bullet souls are often projectiles and consume a set number of magic points upon use.
 Guardian souls provide continuous effects including transforming into mythical creatures, defensive abilities, and the summoning of familiars.
 The movement and attacking of familiars can be directly controlled with the stylus.
 Guardian souls continually drain magic points so long as they are activated.
 Several Guardian souls can be used in with Bullet souls to execute special attacks called Tactical Soul combos.
 Enchant souls offer statistical bonuses and resistance against several forms of attack.
 They are passive, and require no magic points to remain active.
 Ability souls give the player new abilities and are required to move into certain areas of the castle.
 They are always active, and therefore not equipped – nor do they consume magic points.
 Some examples include the abilities to break ice blocks with the stylus and to double-jump.

 Souls can be spent to permanently transform a character's weapon.
 At Yoko Belnades' shop, the player can remove certain souls from their inventory to change their weapon into a stronger form.
 Certain weapons can be acquired only by using souls to strengthen a lesser form of the weapon.
 Souls are used in the "Enemy Set" mode, where a player builds a custom scenario.
 The player can place monsters inside rooms if they have acquired the monster's soul in the main game, but boss enemies cannot be added to any scenario, even if the player has the boss' soul.
 Two players using two Nintendo DS consoles can compete in these scenarios, with the winner being the one with the fastest time completing the course.